Logo learn the Quran caption learn the Quran

 Q: Why were the Prophet Muhammad's wives commanded by Allah to live very restricted lives?

-A: (Allah says) O people who have faith do not enter the houses of the Prophet (Muhammad) except when you are given permission for food not (so early) waiting for its preparation - but when you are invited then enter and when you have eaten then disperse (outside the house) without being intimate with a talk for such (behaviour) was annoying the Prophet but he feels shy of you and Allah is not shy of the Truth - and if you ask them for a provision then ask them from behind a screen for that is more pure to your hearts and their (wives') hearts and you have not the right to harm Allah's Prophet or ever to marry his widows after him for that is according to Allah a grave sin.
+A: (Allah says) O people who believed do not enter the houses of the Prophet (Muhammad) except when you are given permission for food not (so early) waiting for its preparation - but when you are invited then enter and when you have eaten then disperse (outside the house) without being intimate with a talk for such (behaviour) was annoying the Prophet but he feels shy of you and Allah is Not Shy of the Truth - and if you ask them for a provision then ask them from behind a screen (= hijab*) for that is more pure to your hearts and their (wives') hearts and you do not have the right to harm Allah's Messenger or ever to marry his widows after him for that is according to Allah a grave sin.

 Q: Who commanded women to dress modestly and cover up their physical attraction?